AMICUS CLINIC

 What size breast implants should I choose?

-This is a collaborative decision at our Trivandrum clinic.
+This is a collaborative decision.
 We discuss your goals, measure your chest dimensions, and guide you toward sizes that suit your frame and achieve your desired appearance.

 Will breast implants feel natural?